Puk Damsgård

 Puk Damsgård Andersen (born 18 September 1978 in Hammer-Torup, Næstved, Denmark) is a Danish journalist and author.

-Since 2011, she has been the designated Middle East correspondent for Danmarks Radio, based in Cairo, Egypt.
+From 2011 to 2026, she was the designated Middle East correspondent for Danmarks Radio, based in Cairo, Egypt.
+She decided to stop in May 2026 in order to focus on more storytelling journalism.

 Education

-She has a degree in acting from Holbergs Film + Teaterskole, where she attendended from 1999 to 2001.
+She has a degree in acting from Holbergs Film + Teaterskole, where she attended from 1999 to 2001.

 In 2007, she completed a bachelor's programme in journalism at University of Southern Denmark.
 Later, she completed a master's programme in Arabic.

 Career

 After finishing her education, she was a journalist at Jyllands-Posten, but quit after a few months.

 She became a freelance correspondent in 2008, reporting on the Middle East.

 Awards

 In 2015, she won the Cavling Prize for her book Ser du månen, Daniel (English: Do You See the Moon, Daniel).

 She was awarded the Rungstedlund Award in 2020.